shwang9/sds/lab15/readme.txt

+cns_comm.zip, shapefile of community areas in the Northside Chicago

 hsm_chicago_ns, shapefile that contains variables for housing market segmentation by tracts in North Side Chicago.
 Unless noted otherwise, data come from 2013-2018 American Community Survey 5-year estimate (roughly 1% sample).
 2010 data come from decennial census (100% data).

 These variables are selected on the basis of their relative role in the valuation of real estate market in accordance with a hedonic pricing method. .